Duration and Convexity

 Investment Tip: Minimize Duration Risk

-Interest rates vary continually from high to low to high in an endless cycle, so buying long-duration bonds when yields are low increases the likelihood that bond prices will be lower if the bonds are sold before maturity.
-This is sometimes called duration risk, although it is more commonly known as interest rate risk.
+Interest rates cycle endlessly from high to low to high, so buying long-duration bonds when yields are low increases the likelihood bond prices will be lower if the bonds are sold before maturity.
+Sometimes called duration risk, it is more commonly called interest rate risk.
 Duration risk would be especially large in buying bonds with negative interest rates.
 On the other hand, if long-term bonds are held to maturity, then you may incur an opportunity cost, earning low yields when interest rates are higher.

 Therefore, especially when yields are extremely low, as they were starting in 2008 and continuing even into 2016, it is best to buy bonds with the shortest durations, especially when the difference in interest rates between long-duration portfolios and short-duration portfolios is less than the historical average.

-On the other hand, buying long-duration bonds make sense when interest rates are high, since you not only earn the high interest, but you may also realize capital appreciation if you sell when interest rates are lower.
+On the other hand, buying long-duration bonds make sense when interest rates are high, to not only earn the high interest, but also to realize capital appreciation when interest rates decline.

 Convexity